kubernetes/website/content/en/blog/_posts/2023-12-13-kubernetes-1.29.md

 ### Add support to containerd/kubelet/CRI to support image pull per runtime class ([SIG Windows](https://github.com/kubernetes/community/tree/master/sig-windows)) {#image-pull-per-runtimeclass}

-This feature adds support to pull container images based on runtime class.
+Kubernetes v1.29 adds support to pull container images based on the RuntimeClass of the Pod that uses them.
 This feature is off by default in v1.29 under a feature gate called `RuntimeClassInImageCriApi`.

 Container images can either be a manifest or an index.
 When the image being pulled is an index (image index has a list of image manifests ordered by platform), platform matching logic in the container runtime is used to pull an appropriate image manifest from the index.
 By default, the platform matching logic picks a manifest that matches the host that the image pull is being executed from.
 This can be limiting for VM-based containers where a user could pull an image with the intention of running it as a VM-based container, for example, Windows Hyper-V containers.